-If you don’t want to have to remember to check the water level – nothing like the smell of things burning to put a damper on the holiday spirit! — use a small slow cooker like this one.
+If you don’t want to have to remember to check the water level – nothing like the smell of things burning to put a damper on the holiday spirit! — use this second method.

-I prefer this method because I get easily distracted and can definitely envision trying to scrub scorched orange peel off the bottom of my most-used pot.
+I definitely prefer the slow cooker approach because I get easily distracted and can easily envision trying to scrub scorched orange peel off the bottom of my most-used pot.

 If you’re using the stovetop method: